-Identified Community Health Need - Cancer Objectives/Anticipated Impact Strategy/Action Items Target Completion Date Responsible Party/ies Identified Themes in 2022 CHNA Evaluation Methods, Measurable Targets, and Other Comments dietitians.
-In addition, the Cancer Centers of Sharp plan to revamp the current model for navigation and restructure navigator roles and responsibilities to better distribute resources to more disease sites.
-The Cancer Centers of Sharp share direct links to community resources and agencies by service needed as well as information on advance care planning (ACP) on sharp.com.
+Identified Community Health Need - Cancer Objectives/Anticipated Impact Strategy/Action Items Target Completion Date Responsible Party/ies Identified Themes in 2022 CHNA Evaluation Methods, Measurable Targets, and Other Comments The Cancer Centers of Sharp share direct links to community resources and agencies by service needed as well as information on ACP on sharp.com.
 The Cancer Centers of Sharp also include an online assessment on sharp.com for individuals to assess if at risk and qualify for a lung screening.
 Representatives throughout the Sharp system are exploring ways to further assist newly diagnosed cancer patients who are particularly anxious at this vulnerable time.
 A new educational resource published in late FY 2021 - both printed and on sharp.com - provides a wealth of information for newly diagnosed patients including how to prepare for upcoming visits to cancer specialists; what they can do personally and with family and friends to prepare for the days ahead with treatment; and how to access information about cancer services and support provided by Sharp.
-While developing the brochure, access gaps were identified, and so special efforts are underway to ensure the brochure is easily accessible and that patients have reliable methods for questions to be answered in a timely manner. b.
-Provide and refine SMH Cancer Patient Navigation Distress Screening technology to screen, track and respond to psychological, spiritual, practical and other social needs experienced by Ongoing (evaluated annually) VP Oncology Service Line SMH Cancer Patient Navigator Coordinator Care Management Continued goals for the Cancer Centers of Sharp's distress screening tool include expanded use of the tool to increase the number of patients screened at least one time, as well as the number of patients screened more than one time, especially at times of care transitions.
-COVID-19 had a substantial impact on the administration of the distress screening survey as well as impacted results.
-In 2019, 2,327 surveys were completed versus only 1,483 in 2020, resulting in a 36% decrease.
-While facing the same challenges in
+While developing the brochure, access gaps were identified, and so special efforts are underway to ensure the brochure is easily accessible and that patients have reliable methods for questions to be answered in a timely manner.
+Cancer Navigation Background: SGH offers a cancer patient navigator program through which trained and certified navigators provide personalized education, support and guidance to patients.
+At SGH, a clinical trials nurse, oncology certified nurses, an oncology certified LCSW, and an oncology certified registered dietitian work in unison to provide the patient with the necessary services based upon their needs.
+The breast health navigator is a registered nurse certified in breast health who personally assists breast cancer patients and their families with navigating the